ripred/Laser-Clock/README.md

 # Laser-Clock
-A clock made from a toy motor, an IR beam break detector, a cheap laser pointer, and math
+A clock made from a toy motor, an IR beam break detector, a cheap laser pointer, math, and ugly code

 [video](https://imgur.com/PGlOf7o)